 The Branch runs classes and dances in Scottish Country Dancing for beginners and experienced dancers.
 We have several classes and dances for young people too.
 If you would like be on our mailing list or have a question about Scottish Country Dancing in London please contact the Publicity coordinator using our contact form.

-NEXT DANCE EVENT – SUMMER WEDNESDAY DANCE
+NEXT DANCE EVENT – OPEN AIR DANCING

 Our annual Day School and Musicians’ workshop is taking place on Saturday 20 October 2018.
 We once again have a stellar line up of teachers and musicians to provide expert tuition – for details of these please see our Day School page.